gmarma23/windows-spotlight-scraper/README.md

 # Windows Spotlight Scraper
-A simple scraper used to scrape windows spotlight wallpepers from https://windows10spotlight.com
+A simple scraper to get windows spotlight wallpepers from https://windows10spotlight.com

 ## How to Use
 Run `main.py` and use option `--count` (or `-c`) to specify the number of most recent wallpapers to scrape.